bhaawnaBM/codeceptjsDemo/README.md

 ### Setup

-Step 1:  `cd e2e`
+- `cd e2e`

-Step 2: run `npm install codeceptjs playwright@^0.12.1 --save` - to install CodeceptJS with Playwright packages
+- run `npm install codeceptjs playwright@^0.12.1 --save` - to install CodeceptJS with Playwright packages

-Step 3: run `npx codeceptjs init` - to initalize all the dependencies
+- run `npx codeceptjs init` - to initalize all the dependencies

 Running the above command produces *steps.d.ts* file, which is referenced in the very beginning of a test file.
 Is it a part of TypeScript definitions which allows IDEs to provide autocompletion when writing tests. *steps.d.ts* file allows IDE to provide autocompletion for *I* object inside Scenario and within blocks.